harness/developer-hub/docs/continuous-delivery/get-started/services-and-environments-overview.md

 * Environment **Service Overrides**: applies to specific services you select.
 Whenever that service is used with that environment, the **Service Override** is applied.

 :::note
-Runtime inputs are not supported if you are trying to override services in a multi service and multi environment set up.
+Runtime inputs are not supported if you are trying to override services in multi-service and multi-environment set ups.
 :::

 #### Override priority